 About creating the elements of suspense: “I make characters sympathetic, then put them in jeopardy.”
 “Write thrillers only in 3rd person POV.”
 “Tell readers things the protagonist doesn’t know.”
 “Cliff hangers on most chapters.” ” Pace is critical.”
 “Short chapters.”
 “However, NEVER end the book with a cliff hanger.”
 “Don’t end chapters with ‘She had no idea what was coming’.
 It’s author intrusion.” ” I punch up violence in 2nd drafts.”

-: “I do the 1st draft as a screenplay, an outline of sorts, I guess.”
+About writing processes: “I do the 1st draft as a screenplay, an outline of sorts, I guess.”
 “I write the crime first, then write the psychological parts.”
 “When finished with the 1st draft, I do passes on what concerns me, like characters or pace.”
 “Anyone who doesn’t use Scrivener” is crazy!” http://bit.ly/1G5W0Q4

 “Miss Marple’s Rules, Traditional Mysteries Today” —- Jill Amadio, Susan Shea, Gay Degani, Carole Sojka, moderator Susan Goldstein